steveoro/goggles_db/README.md

 To speed up the build process, the test suite uses pre-existing anonymized data seeds with **transactional fixtures** and _does not clear the DB before each run_.

-For this reason, you'll need a proper DB dump from which restore a suitable DB image before both running the tests or for running a local server during development.
+For this reason, you'll need a proper DB dump from which restore the DB for either running tests or for using a localhost server during development.

 ### DB management tasks

 The tasks added by GogglesDb deal mostly with its DB setup and management.
 (When called from the project root, in the context of an unmounted Engine, you need to prefix the tasks with `app:`)

 - (`app:`)`db:dump`: dumps current Rails environment DB inside the `db/dump` folder.
 When using the unmounted Engine by itself, the target context of the dumps is the default test-`dummy` app subfolder.
-The result will be un-namespaced: no database name prefixes on any DDL statements and no `USE` or `CREATE database` SQL statements in it.
+The result of this task will be an un-namespaced, compressed, SQL file dump: no database name prefixes on any DDL statements and no `USE` or `CREATE database` statements in it.

 - (`app:`)`db:rebuild`: restores any valid `*.sql.bz2` dump file found stored in `db/dump`.
 Again, provided the dump image is structured as above: without any DB namespaces in it (as those created by `db:dump` typically are).